vdayanand/Txtar.jl/README.md

 - `extract`: Extracts the files in an `Archive` to a specified directory.
 - `format`: Converts an `Archive` to a string in Txtar format.
 - `parse`: Parses a string in Txtar format to an `Archive` object.

-## Why Txtar?

-Txtar is particularly useful when writing unit tests as it allows you to store test cases, expected outputs, and other relevant files in a single, easily readable format.
-This can simplify test data management and help keep tests self-contained and well-organized.

 ## Examples